CardGameGeek/scan2mint/README.md

      autotrim -c southwest -f 35 stage2/example.jpg stage3/example.jpg

 ### stage4
 A scanned image is just the digital representation on an analog medium, which in turn was produced from a digital source.
 While a monitor is capable of producing millions of colors (at least in theory), a printing press is not.
 Here the printing usually is done via rolling presses, one for each color (cyan, magenta, yellow and black) on white paper.
 The blending of different colors is done by halftoning each rolling press.
 Under a magnifying glass this can be seen as dither like patterns.
 When scanning such a print, it can lead to moiré like patterns.
-Some people suggest scanning the card on a flat bed print several times while rotating the card slightly on the glass between each scan.
+Some people suggest scanning the card on a flat bed scanner several times while rotating the card slightly on the glass between each scan.
 Afterwards you can manually crop and derotate the images.
 Then, in gimp or photoshop, put them in layers precisely above each other and calculate a median between all layers.
-While this gives good result, this can't be done in an automated process.
+While this gives good results, this can't be done in an automated process.
 Here again i found a script in Freds library: `notch`.
 It transforms an image via FFT into its frequency domain.
-There each regular patterns show as star like objects.
+Here, each regular patterns show as star like objects.
 These can be filtered out and the resulting map can be applied to the image without losing to much sharpness in the process.

 | stage3 (image and FFT-Map before processing)                          | stage4 (image and FFT-Map after processing                          |
 |-----------------------------------------------------------------------|---------------------------------------------------------------------|